 |2007 Oct||-||2010 Aug||B.Sc. in Electrical Engineering, Karlsruhe Institute of Technology, Germany|

 G. Baier, W. He, and N. Yokoya,

 Robust nonlocal low-rank SAR time series despeckling considering speckle correlation by total variation regularization

-IEEE Transactions on Geoscience and Remote Sensing (accepted for publication), 2020.
+IEEE Transactions on Geoscience and Remote Sensing (Early Access), 2020.

 Abstract: Outliers and speckle both corrupt synthetic aperture radar (SAR) time series.
 Furthermore, due to the coherence between SAR acquisitions, their speckle can no longer be regarded as independent.
 We propose a nonlocal low-rank time series despeckling algorithm that is robust against outliers and also specifically addresses speckle correlation between acquisitions.
 By imposing a total variation regularization on the signal’s speckle component, its correlation between acquisition can be captured, facilitating the extraction of outliers from the unfiltered signal and correlated speckle.
 Robustness against outliers also addresses matching errors and inaccuracies in the nonlocal similarity search.
 Such errors include mismatched data in the nonlocal estimation process, which degrade denoising performance in conventional similarity-based filtering approaches.
 Multiple experiments on real and synthetic data assess the proposed approaches performance by comparing it to state-of-the-art methods.
 It provides filtering results of comparable quality but is not adversely affected by outliers.

 J. Kang, D. Hong, J. Liu, G. Baier, N. Yokoya, and B. Demir,

 Learning Convolutional Sparse Coding on Complex Domain for Interferometric Phase Restoration